 Gray whales face a number of known or potential threats, such as entanglement in fishing gear and marine debris, ship strikes, human-generated marine sound, and climate change.

 Marine mammals are protected under the Marine Mammal Protection Act.
-To report a dead, injured or stranded marine mammal, please call the National Oceanic and Atmospheric Administration (NOAA) West Coast Marine Mammal Stranding Network hotline: 1-866-767-6114.
+To report a dead, injured or stranded marine mammal, please call the National Oceanic and Atmospheric Administration (NOAA) West Coast Region Stranding Network hotline: 1-866-767-6114.

 Description and Range

 Gray whales are medium-sized baleen whales.
 Their length ranges from about 42 to 49 feet and their weight is about 45 tons.
 They lack dorsal fins and, instead, have a dorsal hump that is located about about two-thirds of the way back on their body, followed by a series of 6 to12 “knuckles” between hump and tail.

 Gray whales migrate through deep waters.
 Young are born in lagoons and bays.

 Gray whales feed in shallow continental shelf waters and at offshore banks, where “benthic” (bottom-dwelling) invertebrate communities are concentrated.
 The whale’s diet consists of these small invertebrates obtained from the sea bottom.
 Gray whales are the only whale species known to feed extensively on benthic animals.
 When feeding, the whales use the brush-like baleen in their mouths to strain out the tiny animals from the water they draw in.

 Breeding occurs during southward migration or near the calving grounds, and gestation lasts about 13.5 months.
 A single calf is born in late December to early February.
 The calving interval is usually two years.
 Individuals become sexually mature at 5 to 11 years of age.
 The life span of this species is unknown.

 Gray whales undertake the longest migration of any mammal, regularly traveling 10,000 miles round-trip and sometimes up to 14,000 miles annually.